-The Board selected five topics of study for the coming three year period based on “what is most important” and “what is most structural” as opposed to just focusing on what is most urgent, or what all give only short term, low level results.
+The Board selected five topics of study for the three year period of 2019-2021 based on “what is most important” and “what is most structural” as opposed to just focusing on what is most urgent, or what all give only short term, low level results.
 Because the attributes of a resilient society are inter-related, these five research topics, too, are treated in a non-linear fashion, showing the interconnectedness of the required policies, programs and processes needed to create a resilient society.

 These topics are the result of concerns born out of responses to a set of interview questions answered by leaders of the local community.
 These leaders were selected because of their long term successes in the community or because they are emerging global shapers within the community who share concerns about the lack of resiliency within the local society.